quicwg/base-drafts/draft-ietf-quic-recovery.md

 Sending multiple packets into the network without any delay between them creates a burst of load that might cause short-term congestion and losses.
-Implemementations SHOULD either use pacing or reduce their congestion window to limit such bursts to the size of the initial congestion window.
+Implementations SHOULD either use pacing or reduce their congestion window to limit such bursts to the size of the initial congestion window.

 A sender MAY implement alternate mechanisms to update its congestion window